jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 ### Outcomes

   At the completion of this chapter you will have the ability to administer a Linux system.
 You will have an understanding of Linux system logs, their standard locations, and their use.
 You will have a knowledge of system monitoring tools and how to understand their output.
 You will be able to administer user accounts on a Linux system.
-Finally you will be able to enter trouble shooting procedures on a Linux system.
+Finally you will be able to perform trouble shooting procedures on a Linux system.

 ## Sudo and the Root User Paradigm